Symbol1/BlueWaters-RM64/process.md

 ...
 ```

-Of course hexadecimal saves resources.
+Signature-patterns are printed with `%016x` and multiplicities with `%16x`.
-No need to put `0x` as we later read the file by `%x`.
+No need to prefix `0x` as we later read the file by `%x`.

 ## RREF-signature polynomial

-One could go one step further and ask, instead of the pivot-patterns,
+One could go one step further and ask, in addition to pivot-patterns,
-How does the RREF itself distribute?
+How does the RREF itself behave?
 This is not necessary a wise question to ask because the RREFs are all distinct;
 there is no *statistics* if all samples are unique in their own.

 However, there is a relief---instead of the full RREF,
-we are interested in RREFs restricted to certain blocks.
+we are interested in RREFs in certain blocks.
-For instance, consider a pivot-pattern `11100101000.....`.
+For instance, consider a pivot-pattern `11100101000.....`,
-Instead of an RREF of the form
+It may come from an RREF like this:

 ```text
  1 0 0 a d 0 g 0 k p u . . . . .